 It is the responsibility of every member of the Monmouth College community to help ensure that the College is an orderly and responsible community – one that promotes the safety, well-being, and education of each member.
 All members of the Monmouth College community – students, staff, and faculty – may report violations of this or any other College policy, and are strongly encouraged to do so.
 Members of the community are also encouraged to contact law enforcement if they believe that criminal conduct has occurred.
 Complaints under this policy should be directed to the Office of Residence Life.
-Violations may also be reported to the Office of Student Affairs, the Office of Academic Affairs, the Title IX Coordinator, or Campus Security, as appropriate.
+Violations may also be reported to the Office of Student Affairs, the Office of Academic Affairs, the Title IX Coordinator, or Campus Safety, as appropriate.
 In addition, the College can institute disciplinary action against a student for alleged or suspected violations of this policy in the absence of a complaint.
 The College may investigate complaints or suspected violations of this policy to the extent it deems appropriate.

 This policy applies to all students and student organizations, and to conduct regardless of whether it occurs on- or off-campus.
 Engaging in conduct proscribed by this policy may also result in civil or criminal proceedings and/or penalties.
 However, the College reserves the right to proceed with disciplinary action under this policy regardless of whether any civil or criminal proceedings have been instituted against a student, and the College may commence and/or complete its proceedings under this policy prior to the completion of any legal investigation and/or proceeding.
 The College reserves the right to modify the following policy and procedures in its sole discretion and without notice, as it deems necessary or appropriate in any particular case.